Chrisbal7/file-organiser/README.md

 "This program is built using Python"

- This project is open source, that means that you are free to take any part of the code, use it for free or even modify it,
+ This project is open source, that means that you are free to take any part of the code, use it for free or even modify it, redistribute it on your own

  Christian Balinda